mirfa2/F446RE_Demo_Light_Sensors/README.md

 3. Non-Blocking UART Transmission

 Once the ADC buffer triggers a callback, the CPU rapidly formats the raw 12-bit integer pairs into an ASCII comma-separated string.
 The transmission is then handed off to the UART DMA controller, preventing the CPU from waiting on the relatively slow baud rate of the serial connection.

+📊 Data Visualization

+The STM32 transmits data in the following comma-separated ASCII format at 115200 baud:
+[Sensor 1 Value], [Sensor 2 Value] \r\n

+TeraTerm: Connect to the assigned COM port to view the raw data stream.

+STM32CubeMonitor / Node-RED: The system is optimized for real-time visualization.
+You can route the serial string into a CSV parsing node to plot the dynamic response of both sensors simultaneously on a digital dashboard.